CodiumTeam/docker-training/exercise-7/README.md

-# How to publish your own images
+# Exercise 7: How to publish your own images

 Here you will practice how to publish your own images in order to share them with other people.
 We will show several examples: using your own local registry, Docker Hub or the GitLab registry.

-## Publishing in your own Registry
+## 7.1 Publishing in your own Registry

 In this exercise we are going to publish our own image into a Registry running in our local machine (this way you don't need to create any account externally).